kjmath/portfolio/_projects/ceramic-nozzle-dev.md

 A series of simple thermal shock experiments using water quenching were conducted on the alumina silicate material [^4].
 Four samples of alumina silicate material were prepared from 2.5 cm diameter rod.
-The samples were cut on a bandsaw in 2.5 cm lengths and dges were sanded to remove any sharp protrusions resulting from the cut.
+The samples were cut on a bandsaw in 2.5 cm lengths and edges were sanded to remove any sharp protrusions resulting from the cut.
 The samples were then fired in a kiln to achieve their full-fired material properties.

 The prepared samples were then heated in a kiln to a series of incremental temperatures.